alioso/d8-front-end-development/overriding_views_templates.md

 Views provides several default views as examples.
 One example is Recent Comments (comments_recent), which creates both a block displaying the most recent comments with a link to the node.
 This view is enabled by default.
 You need to have the comment module enabled and to have some comments on the site.

+**Step 2**: Explore the possible templates

+To help pick from the various possibilities of a views template name, Views provides a section titled “Theme: Information” within “Advanced”.
+Notice that there are different templates for display, style, row style and fields.